WaqasSultani/AnomalyDetectionCVPR2018/README.md

 Save_C3DFeatures_32Segments is to save already computed C3D features for the whole video into 32 segment features.

+weights_L1L2.mat: It contains the pre-trained weights for the model ‘model.json’.

+Demo_GUI: We have provided a simple GUI which can be used to see results of our approach on sample videos.

+SampleVideos: This folder contains C3D features (32 segments) for sample videos.
+It order to see the testing results for the features in this folder, please copy the corrosponding videos in the same folder.

+Plot_All_ROC:  This code can be use to plot the ROC results reported in the paper.
+The data to plot ROCs of methods discussed in the paper can be found in folder Paper_Results

 If you find any bug, or have some questions, please contact Waqas Sultani: waqas5163@gmail.com